Coming together to unlock the

 She first got involved with NuShu Sisters when she was asked to develop a logo.
 The vision and the women who were the driving force behind NuShu captivated her; she was able to dive deep into what NuShu Sisters was and wanted to become and absolutely fell in love.
 Hannah has used her skills to develop and design the NuShu Sisters Website, and although she is still a student, she is passionate about designing for NuShu Sisters-- an organization which encourages growth and celebration of individual strengths.

 You can take a peak at her work she's been doing this year here: hbottino.tumblr.com

-McKenna is a 19 year old college student at George Fox University and is actively involved in her school, church, and community.
-She is majoring in social work, and aspires to own her own business and develop a career counseling kids & teens.
+McKenna is a 21 year old college grad from George Fox University.
+She is majored in social work, and aspires to own her own business and develop a career counseling kids & teens.
+She is completing her masters now and will graduate in 2020.
 Her passion is to encourage, inspire, and support girls all over the world to be the “ultimate NuShu Sister” and to be the best they can be.
-In her free time, she enjoys being outdoors, wake boarding, snow skiing, blogging, playing guitar, and hangin’ with her friends.
-Take a peek at her blog, Eloquently Simple.
-As social media director, she gets to work with an amazing group of women pictured below, go take a read about their amazing hearts for NuShu Sisters!
+In her free time, she enjoys being outdoors, wake boarding, snow skiing, playing guitar, and hangin’ with her friends.
+As the operations/brand director, she gets to work with our amazing partners, plan events, and design NuShu branding.
+She does a little bit of everything & loves it!

 -N U S H U S I S T E R S A M B A S S A D O R S-